-Another blessing in disguise was taking a ground fall and breaking my foot this past summer in Eldo.
+Another blessing in disguise was an unexpected fall where I broke my foot this past summer in Eldo.
 I now tell him that it was one of the luckiest days of my life.
 I don’t know how it happened, or even what happened exactly, but it did.
-We spent a summer in a disorderly jumble of confused feelings (him not really knowing if he was looking for a girlfriend, and me, not really believing that he could give me what I needed emotionally.
+We spent the summer uncertain if it would go beyond that, him not knowing if he was looking for a girlfriend, and me, unsure that he could give me what I needed emotionally.
 But when good things come along, I tend not to question them too much.
 And yet, I had to question everything.
 And I had a lot of questions to ask because he was leaving for the Canadian Rockies for two months, and I didn’t know if a real relationship could outlast that kind of thing.
 Well, it turns out that it can.
 We were about to cross rivers, climb mountains, and build bridges—one thousand miles apart.
 Oh, it was only a few states and the entire Canadian border.

 I committed to someone who needs to be in the mountains.
 We’ll miss a couple of holidays and birthdays together, but ultimately the best gift I could give him is allowing him to be free, like wildfire.
 Just as I was once told that I shouldn’t have to stop being myself to find out if love had a chance, he needed to be able to exercise that same freedom.
-Because ultimately, doing the things that we love make us better versions of ourselves and I want the best version of him.
+Because ultimately, doing the things that we love are what make us better versions of ourselves and I want the best version of him.
 I want him to have the best version of me.
-Long-distance has been anything but easy, but really when it comes down to it, it’s never about the length of distance or time, but the strength of your love.
+Long-distance is anything but easy, but really when it comes down to it, it’s never about the length of distance or time, but the strength of your love.
 I told him that in the end, distance is only distance because love makes leaps and bounds (yes, even over the Canadian border).

 Certain things in life cannot be measured in miles and numbers and units.
 I am not a rich woman by any means, but in life (and in love) I feel as though I have won the lottery.